 In August 2007, the Company completed a private placement of \$50.0 million in 5.75% Convertible Notes due August 7, 2014 (5.75% Convertible Notes).
 The Company received net proceeds from the 5.75% Convertible Notes of approximately \$49.4 million, after deducting costs associated with the offering.
 The 5.75% Convertible Notes accrue interest at an annual rate of 5.75% payable quarterly in arrears on the first day of the succeeding calendar quarter commencing January 1, 2008.
-Accrued interest on the 5.75% Convertible Notes was \$0 as of June 30, 2011 and December 31, 2010.
+Accrued interest on the 5.75% Convertible Notes was \$0 as of September 30, 2011 and December 31, 2010.
 The holders may convert all or a portion of the 5.75% Convertible Notes into common stock at any time, subject to certain limitations, on or before August 7, 2014.
 The 5.75% Convertible Notes are convertible into common stock at a conversion price of \$5.44 per share (see below), subject to adjustments in certain events.
 The 5.75% Convertible Notes are unsecured debt obligations and rank equally in right of payment with all existing and future unsecured senior indebtedness.
 On or after August 7, 2012, the Company may redeem any or all of the 5.75% Convertible Notes at a redemption price of 100% of their principal amount, plus accrued and unpaid interest to the day preceding the redemption date.
 The 5.75% Convertible Notes provide for certain events of default, including payment defaults, breaches of covenants and certain events of bankruptcy, insolvency and reorganization.
 The 5.75% Convertible Notes also provide that if there shall occur a fundamental change, as defined, at any time prior to the maturity of the Note, then the holder shall have the right, at the Holder's option, to require the Company to redeem the notes, or any portion thereof plus accrued interest and liquidated damages, if any.
 If a change of control, as defined, occurs and if the holder converts notes in connection with any such transaction, the Company will pay a make whole premium by increasing the conversion rate applicable to the notes.
 If any event of default occurs and is continuing, the principal amount of the 5.75% Convertible Notes, plus accrued and unpaid interest, if any, may be declared immediately due and payable.
-The Company has filed a registration statement with the SEC, which has been declared effective, covering the common stock issuable upon conversion of the 5.75% Convertible Notes.
-The Company incurred debt issuance costs of approximately \$600,000, which have been deferred and which are being amortized over a seven-year period, unless earlier converted, in which case the unamortized costs are recorded in additional paid-in capital.
+The Company incurred debt issuance costs of approximately \$600,000, which have been deferred and which are being amortized over a sevenyear period, unless earlier converted, in which case the unamortized costs are recorded in additional paid-in capital.
 The effective interest rate on the 5.75% Convertible Notes, including debt issuance costs, is 5.9%.

 On January 31, 2011 and April 14, 2011, certain holders of the 5.75% Convertible Notes converted portions of the outstanding notes at a conversion price of \$5.44 per share.
 The Company issued 529,282 and 5,620,445 shares on January 31, 2011 and April 14, 2011, respectively, pursuant to this conversion and retired \$2.9 million and \$30.6 million, respectively, of the outstanding 5.75% Convertible Notes.
-The Company has \$16.5 million of the 5.75% Convertible Notes outstanding as of June 30, 2011.
+The Company has \$16.5 million of the 5.75% Convertible Notes outstanding as of September 30, 2011.